Ídolos Brazil season 4

-Ídolos Brazil 4 (also known as Ídolos 2009) was the fourth season of Brazilian reality interactive talent show Ídolos (second aired on Rede Record), which premiered August 18, 2009 with the season finale airing on December 16, 2009.
+Ídolos Brazil 4 (also known as Ídolos 2009) was the fourth season of Brazilian reality interactive talent show Ídolos (second aired on Record), which premiered August 18, 2009 with the season finale airing on December 16, 2009.

-Rodrigo Faro returned as a host from last year and the judging panel again consists of Luís Calainho, Paula Lima and Marco Camargo.
+Rodrigo Faro returned as a host from last year and the judging panel again consists of Luiz Calainho, Paula Lima and Marco Camargo.

-Saulo Roston won the competition with Diego Moraes as the first runner-up and Hélen Lyu finishing third.
+Saulo Roston won the competition with Diego Moraes as the first runner-up and Hellen Lyu finishing third.

 Early process

 Regional auditions

 Auditions were held in the following cities:

 During this stage guest judges filled in a special fourth judging seat.